 - Kajaani University of Applied Sciences

 - educations.com is offering a scholarship of up to 5000 EUR to study a master’s degree at a university in Europe.
-The scholarship will be awarded for the fall 2020 semester and is open to students of any nationality.
+The application for the next scholarship round for Fall 2022 will open on the 3rd of September 2021 and is open to students of any nationality.
 Their ideal candidate is someone who is globally-minded and motivated to make positive change in the world.
 Learn more and apply on the educations.com website.